nadeemlab/DoseRTX/README.md

     python test.py --dataroot test_data_directory --netG stand_unet --name MAE_Moment_loss --phase test --mode eval --model doseprediction3d --input_nc 7 --output_nc 1 --direction AtoB --dataset_mode dosepred3d --norm batch --gpu_ids 1
 ```

-### Docker
+## Docker
-We provide a Dockerfile that can be used to run the models inside a container.
+We also provide a Dockerfile that can be used to run the models inside a container.
 First, you need to install the [Docker Engine](https://docs.docker.com/engine/install/ubuntu/).
 For using GPU's you also need to install [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 After installing the Docker, you need to follow these steps:

 1. Clone this repository.